NN0X/NoXsoftware-website/README.md

 ### Goal

-Basically I have a domain and possibility to self-host so I created a website for, I don't know, CV maybe...
+Basically I have a domain and possibility to self-host so I created a website for showcasing my projects and I don't know, CV maybe...
+This is also a good opportunity to learn some web development.
+But still C/C++ rules!!!

 ### Name

 Really just my nickname with software added...

-### Technology
+### Hosting

-NoXsoftware.pl is hosted on Raspberry Pi using Ubuntu and Apache2 with CloudFlare proxy.
+NoXsoftware.pl is hosted on Raspberry Pi using Ubuntu Server and Apache2 with CloudFlare proxy.

 ## License